mangeshb2024/automobile-ecommerce/README.md

-# Automobile ECommerce
+# Automobile ECommerce (Frontend)

 ## Table of Contents
 1. Introduction
 2. Overview of the functionality
 3. Tech Stack
-4. Setting up the development environment - Frontend
+4. Setting up the development environment
-5. Setting up the development environment - Backend
-6. Implementation Details
+5. Implementation Details
-7. Build and Deployment
+6. Build and Deployment

 ## Introduction <a name="introduction"></a>